bburns/LanguageModels/docs/report/report.md

 improved.
 Potential solutions resulting from these improvements are considered and compared/contrasted to the current solution. -->

+The simplest way to improve the accuracy of the model would be to train it with more data - e.g. 10 million tokens, though this would require 10 times the training time (i.e. 80 hours).
+One could try adding more and more training data, up to a billion tokens, time allowing (that would require 8,000 hours, or nearly a year), and see if the test accuracy continues to improve, or levels off at some point.

-The simplest way to improve the accuracy of the model would be to train it longer - the accuracy was still improving slightly even after 10 epochs, though the rate of improvement was very slow, and at some point the model would start overfitting and the accuracy would go down.
+Another way to improve the accuracy of the model would be to train it longer - the accuracy was still improving slightly even after 10 epochs, though the rate of improvement was very slow, and at some point the model would start overfitting and the accuracy would go down.

-You could also train the model with more data - e.g. 10 million to 1 billion tokens, though this would require up to 1000 times the training time.

-q. why would this help?

-Note that with current hardware performance, moving away from n-grams with smoothing might not be the best approach for an application, since state-of-the-art RNN models can be slow to train, and the smoothed n-grams do perform fairly well.
+With current hardware performance, moving away from n-grams with smoothing might not be the best approach for an application, since state-of-the-art RNN models can be slow to train, and the smoothed n-grams do perform fairly well.

 <!-- online learning (?) - ie learn new vocab words like phone does -->